Auto enrolment compliant in eight simple steps

 Assess your staff (every pay period)

-Employees who opt out of your scheme
+Deal with employees who opt out of your scheme

-Making pension contributions
+Make regular pension contributions

-Keep records - ongoing
+Keep accurate records

 You’ll need to keep records of how you’ve met your legal duties, including:

 - The names and addresses of the members you’ve enrolled onto your pension scheme